 - "The first- and second-row captain’s chairs (there is no second-row-bench option) are superbly comfortable, and even the third row isn’t a penalty box, thanks to theater-style seating and the absence of a second-row center seatback." -- Car and Driver (2011)

-Standard features on the 2014 Nissan Quest include push-button start, power windows in the first and second rows and a stereo with an auxiliary input.
-Optional features include a USB port, Bluetooth, power sliding doors, a sunroof, a power liftgate, a rear-seat entertainment system, navigation, tri-zone automatic climate control and a blind spot warning system.
-Nissan's Around View Monitor system is also available, which uses multiple cameras to provide a 360-degree view around the Quest to ease parking maneuvers.
+Standard features in the 2015 Nissan Quest include a four-speaker audio system, an auxiliary audio input and push-button start.
+Available features include a sunroof, power sliding doors, a power liftgate, a USB port, Bluetooth, satellite radio, a 13-speaker Bose audio system, a rear-seat entertainment system, navigation, tri-zone automatic climate control and blind spot monitoring.
+Nissan's Around View Monitor with Moving Object Detection is also available.
+It uses multiple cameras to provide a 360-degree view around the Quest and warn when moving obstacles are nearby.

 - "The available navigation system's screen is large and inset into the dashboard for easy visibility.
 It can be operated via touchscreen or a combination of buttons and a large central dial.
-It's fairly intuitive and doesn't absorb audio and climate functions.
-Those separate controls are also easy to use, though the radio switches are set fairly low on the panel." -- Consumer Guide (2013)
+It's fairly intuitive and doesn't absorb audio and climate functions." -- Consumer Guide (2013)

-The 2014 Nissan Quest has 25.7 cubic feet of cargo space behind the third row, 63.6 cubic feet of space behind the second row and 108.4 cubic feet behind the first.
-Critics note that the Quest has an unusually small cargo area because its second- and third-row seats can’t be removed or stored under the floor, although they do fold flat.
-Still, several reviewers mention that the Quest has a number of useful storage areas scattered around the interior, from small cubbies to an enormous under-floor compartment behind the third row.
+The 2015 Nissan Quest has 108.4 cubic feet of cargo space behind the first row of seats, 63.6 cubic feet behind the second row and 25.7 cubic feet behind the third row.
+Test drivers write that the Quest has an unusually small cargo area because its second- and third-row seats can’t be removed or stored under the floor, although they do fold flat.
+There is also a large under-floor cargo area behind the third-row seat, which reviewers like.
+Several auto writers report that the Quest has a number of convenient storage areas in the cabin.

 - "Unlike most of its rivals, the Quest's third-row seats fold forwards onto the floor instead of folding backwards into the floor, resulting in a relative paucity of space." -- Left Lane News